eccanto/base-django-jwt-openapi/README.md

 # Overview

-Basic project about an e-commerce REST API using:
+Basic project about an e-commerce REST API:

 **`Class diagram`**: